-Following are the requirements to become a member of the Northern Virginia Estate Planning Council (NVEPC).
+Following are the requirements to become a Full Member of the Northern Virginia Estate Planning Council (NVEPC).

 - You must have a principal office in the Washington, DC, metropolitan area.